My co-author Kelley Woods suggests the following:

 If even more is needed, I may ask a client, "What would you like to do with those leaves?"
 I've received some novel suggestions!"

 Confucius said, "Tell me, and I may not remember.
 Show me, and I may forget.
 Involve me, and I will understand."
 Psychologists and educators generally agree that people learn best by experience which involves one's whole person in the activity or the material to be learned.
-This blog is dedicated to harnessing the power of psychologically-enhanced experience to show you how to change your life and get the things you want -- and how to keep others from preventing you from doing so!
+This blog is dedicated to harnessing the power of psychologically-enhanced experience to show you how to change your life and get the things you want!

 |Small Talk isn't just for "wowing" someone on a date.|